pjechris/CohesionKit/README.md

 identityMap.store(lastOfUsPart1) // this only notifies objects direct Game reference, not objects using MovieType.game (like our previous `naughtyDog`) identityMap.store(MovieType.game(lastOfUsPart1)) // on the other hand this one notifies objects like naughtyDog but not those using a plain Game
 ```

+Note that in this context CohesionKit stores the value twice: once as `Game` and once as `MediaType.game` hence the double update.

 # License